ApolloAuto/apollo/README.md

 ```

 ### To build from source
+First check and make sure you are in development docker container before you proceed.
 Now you will need to build from the source.
 If you want to run the entire system, make sure you have an
 nVidia GPU and that you have installed the Linux nVidia drivers.

 ```
 # To get a list of build commands